 – Has gone from 15% to 20%, effective today.

-– Transfers pursuant to court order, order nisi of foreclosure, separation agreement, transfer from personal rep of deceased’s estate to beneficiary or transfer to surviving joint tenant are also exempt, provided the triggering event occurred before Feb.
+– Transfers pursuant to court order, order nisi of foreclosure, separation agreement, transfer from a personal representative of deceased’s estate to a beneficiary or transfer to surviving joint tenant are also exempt, provided the triggering event occurred before Feb.
 20, 2018.

 – This tax applies to the Capital Regional District, Fraser Valley Regional District, Regional District of Central Okanagan, Nanaimo Regional District and Greater Vancouver.
 The areas for each region can be found at https://www2.gov.bc.ca/gov/content/taxes/property-taxes/property-transfer-tax/understand/additional-property-transfer-tax/bc-areas

 – Only on residential property; if the property is farmland or commercial with a residential component, tax applies on the residential component.

 – Exemption for BC Provincial Nominee Program still applies.